 - January 17, 2023Update, 27th February 2023: Over 100,000 people have now signed our petition to end online abuse!
 Today (Tuesday, 17th January 2023) as the Online Saf...

 - December 15, 2022Today (15th December 2022), a coalition of experts in tackling violence against women have written to the Secretary of State for Digital, Culture, Med...

 Women are 27 times more likely than men to be harassed online

-1 in 5 women has experienced online harassment abuse
+1 in 5 women have experienced online harassment or abuse

 Black women are 84% more likely to receive abusive or problematic tweets than white women